megastruktur/fable-frame-nextjs/README.md

-# WIP Character Arkana prototype
+# WIP Fable Frame prototype

 A WIP project to create an application to store Character Sheets from different TTRPGs in one place.
 - Mobile Layout